stanford-policylab/opp/data_readme.md

 (i.e. county, beat, division, etc), unit, and vehicle_{color,make,model,type}
 are also digit sanitized (each digit replaced with "-") for privacy concerns.

-Note that many locations have additional information that could be extracted (e.g., zip code), but we do not designate a standardized column for information beyond what is listed below, either because we do not use the information in our analysis and/or because not enough locations provided this information.
-We do pull through some additional columns (discussed on a location-by-location basis within this readme), which have column names prefaced by "raw\_".

 <table>
   <tr>
     <td>Column name</td>